apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/service-authentication.md

 The implementation uses two fallbacks in case no mapping can be found for the given subServiceName

-1. Use user mapping for the serviceName only (not considering subServiceName)
+1. Use user/principal mapping for the serviceName only (not considering subServiceName)
 1. Use default user (if one is configured in the OSGi configuration for PID `	org.apache.sling.serviceusermapping.impl.ServiceUserMapperImpl`).
 1. Use default mapping (if it is enabled in the OSGi configuration for PID `	org.apache.sling.serviceusermapping.impl.ServiceUserMapperImpl`) which looks up a user with id `serviceuser--<bundleId>[--<subservice-name>]` (since Service User Mapper 1.3.0, [SLING-6227](https://issues.apache.org/jira/browse/SLING-6772)).

 In addition a service named `ServiceUserMapped` is registered for each bundle and subservice name for which a service user mapping is explicitly configured ([SLING-4312](https://issues.apache.org/jira/browse/SLING-4312)).
 By explicitly defining a (static) reference towards `ServiceUserMapped` one can defer starting the service until that service user mapping is available.
-Please note, that the two last default mappings are not represented as a ServiceUserMapped service and therefore the above mentioned reference does not work.
+Please note, that the two last default mappings are not represented as a ServiceUserMapped service and therefore the above mentioned reference does not work prior to version 1.4.4 ([SLING-7930](https://issues.apache.org/jira/browse/SLING-7930)).
+Also since version 1.4.4 the `ServiceUserMapped` is only registered in case there is a valid user/principal found in the underlying repository which is given in the mapping ([SLING-7930](https://issues.apache.org/jira/browse/SLING-7930)).

 ### `ResourceResolverFactory`